programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-05.png" alt="ECDF Graph showing the distances between sister cities." caption="Figure 5.
-ECDF Graph showing the distances between sister cities." %}
+ECDF graph showing the distances between sister cities." %}

 Let's examine this ECDF plot created using the unfiltered `eudata` data frame: it confirms previous observations about the skewed distribution.
 Approximately 75% of cities have sister-city relationships within a radius of around 1000 kilometers.
 Even more intriguing is that roughly 50% of the cities are connected to sister cities no more than 500 kilometers away.

 Lastly, you will create a box plot to compare how different countries structure their urban relationships across space.
-This visualization helps understand how certain countries tend to form more localized urban networks while others maintain broader geographic connections.
+This visualization will help understand how certain countries tend to form more localized urban networks while others maintain broader geographic connections.
 By comparing the distribution of distances, you can identify national patterns in how cities build their international relationships.

 ```